Application deadline is April 7, 2023.

 - Mote’s Research Experience for Graduate Students has funded two graduate research internship positions annually since 2019.

-Two positions available for summer 2022 in the following research areas:
+There will be two REGS positions available for Summer 2023 in the following research areas:

 Applicants will receive notification by late April.